ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/storage/compression.md

 The compression algorithm is specified in the `compression_codec` attribute:

 - For chunks, the `compression_codec` attribute specifies the compression algorithm for all chunk blocks.
 Different chunks within a file or table can be compressed using different algorithms.
 - For tables and files, `compression_codec` defines the default compression algorithm.
 It will be used if no algorithm is specified for individual file or table chunks.
-The default `compression_codec` value: for tables — `lz4`, for files — `none` (without compression).
+The default `compression_codec` value: for tables — `lz4`, for files — `none`.

 The degree of data compression is specified in the `compressed_data_size` and `uncompressed_data_size` attributes of a chunk, table, or file: